-- Settings: open the Settings window. - Update status bar icons: enable the activity lights on status bar icons.
+- Settings: open the Settings window to configure the emulated machine. - Update status bar icons: enable the activity lights on status bar icons.
 Unchecking this option may improve emulation performance on low-end host systems. - Preferences: open the Preferences window, which provides the following options: - Language: select a language for the 86Box user interface. - Icon set: select an icon theme for the status bar and Settings window. - Enable Discord integration: enable Discord Rich Presence.
 86Box shares the emulated machine's name, model and CPU with other Discord users.

-Note: Discord integration will not be available if the Discord desktop app is not running, or if the included discord_game_sdk.dll file is missing from the 86Box directory.
+Note: Discord integration:

-- Take screenshot: take a screenshot of the emulated display.
+- requires the Discord desktop app, and will not work with the browser app; - will be unavailable on Windows hosts if the included discord\game\sdk.dll file is missing from the 86Box directory; - only supports the x86\64 host architecture on Linux builds, as Discord does not provide integration components for other architectures. - Take screenshot: take a screenshot of the emulated display.
 Screenshots are saved as .png images in the screenshots subdirectory found in the emulated machine's directory. - Sound gain: open the sound gain control, which is also accessible through the status bar.